RedisLabs/redislabs-helm/README.md

     memory: 4096Mi
 ```
 * serviceAccount:
-  * serviceAccount.create: whatever to create or not a service account for redis-enterprise
+  * serviceAccount.create: whether to create or not a service account for redis-enterprise
   * serviceAccount.name: a specific name for the service account that will be used.
 * adminUsername: a username to be used inside redis-enterprise, default: demo@redislabs.com
-* adminPassword: if not set the chart will generate a random passowrd
+* adminPassword: if not set the chart will generate a random password
 * license: redis-enterprise license.
 * nodeSelector: specify a label selector to be used for nodes deployment.
 ```yaml